luispc111/PlanesDeEstudio/README.md

 # ITC11 StudyPlan

+## CURRENT STATUS OF THE PROJECT
+Still in development.
+- Course selection: *DONE!*
+- Progress bar: *DONE!*
+- Show possible subjects to enroll: *IN DEVELOPMENT...*

 ## User description

-Web page that includes the classes of the ITESM's study model for software engineering (ITC11).
-It allows you to select the accredited subjects, as well as pointing out the ones you have available to register.
+Web page that includes the classes of the ITESM study model for software engineering (ITC11).
+It allows you to select the accredited courses, with this information, it indicates the courses that are already available for enrollment.

-Of these subjects, it recommends which ones are better to take depending on the semester and the classes that will open to you to accredit them.

 ## Technical description

-HTML, Javascript and CSS were used.
+HTML and CSS is used for the frontend.

+Javascript is used for the modification of tables and changes in the progress bar.

+JSON is used to have the information of the courses, as well as their semester and the requirements to register it.